kiebitz-oss/services/README.md

 ### Cryptographic Keys

-First, we need to generate various cryptographic keys for signing and encryption.
+Now, we need to generate various cryptographic keys for signing and encryption.
 To do this, we simply run

 ```bash
 kiebitz admin keys setup